What is Bama Bug Fest?

 The Bama Bug Fest logo was created by Thomas Shahan (thomasshahan.com), a well-known artist and photographer, whose artwork often centers around “bugs”.
 Shahan’s design features an adult male Giant Stag Beetle (Lucanus elaphus).
 The males of this species have enormous jaws used to wrestle each other over favored mating sites, and this species can be found throughout the southeastern U.S. during the summer months.
 The photography used on this website is provided by Abbott Nature Photography.

-Bama Bug Fest is crawling your way in April 2022!
-This all-things-bug event has a little something for all ages and will take place from April 9 2022
+Bama Bug Fest is crawling your way on April 9, 2022 from 1:00 PM – 5:00 PM at the Alabama Museum of Natural History!
+This all-things-bug event has a little something for all ages!